 “It saves money as you can replace your high-risk pipes, which then saves the cost of those being broken and having to repair them.
 You save water, save the congestion – there are social and economic benefits and less disruption to customers’ daily lives.”

-Chen said the water industry has become a lot more comfortable with using and understanding data
+Chen said the water industry has become a lot more comfortable with using and understanding data in recent years.

 “When we started you would hardly see anyone using words like ‘data science’ or ‘machine learning’.
 Now these are so popular they’re written into nearly every strategy document,” she said.